rrustagi20/rrustagi20.github.io/_pages/about.md

 <!-- <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}/assets/gt.png"> -->

 I am a Masters student at Georgia Tech starting Fall 2024.
 I am looking for active opportunities to work in robotics projects and be a part of research lab.
 I recently finished my BTech at [Indian Institute of Technology, Kanpur](http://iitk.ac.in/) in Aerospace Engineering program.
-I was fortunate to be advised by [Prof. Abhishek](https://home.iitk.ac.in/~abhish/) and worked on exciting problems in domain of autonomous controls and vision guided navigation.
-I served as project associate to conduct my research in the Helicopter and VTOL Laboratory at IIT Kanpur (Spring 2024 - Summer 2024).
-I have worked with [PX4](https://docs.px4.io/main/en/) autopilot system and learned about RTOS alongside embedded level programming.
-I have had the opportunity to get myself skilled in understanding software systems integrated with ROS and understand communication protocols over distances.
-I am experienced working with Raspi and NVIDIA Jetson modules to implement Machine Learning models for state estimation and run constrained optimisation generating trajectory on aerial systems real-time.

 I've spent some excellent summers in academia via internships.
 In the summer of 2023, I was a recipient of MITACS GRI Scholarship through which I interned at [Carleton University](https://carleton.ca/) in Canada, working with [Prof. Chao Shen](https://carleton.ca/sce/people/shen/) on developing novel techniques for improving current benchmarks in SLAM and different localisation algrithms.
 Since then, I have been discussing and working with him to include vision aided localisation improvements in current estimates of monte-carlo localisation algorithms.
 We are working towards a publication.